COVID-19 has caused depression for many due to the impact it has created. Read this article to know more about the depressive states of COVID-19.

 The rate of depression is seen higher in older people.
 They fear that the virus will attack them easily.
 If they are people suffering from an illness, then their poor immune system would be an additional fear for them.

 If your doctor prescribes, you can go for selective serotonin reuptake inhibitors.
 This might increase the level of serotonin hormone and can provide some relief.
 Tricyclic antidepressants are also helpful.
 If you are already taking medications for other illnesses, inform your doctor about this.
 Take help from our online consultation platform.

 Selective Serotonin Reuptake Inhibitors:

-If your depression is very severe, then you must consult a psychiatrist immediately.
+If your depression is very severe, you must consult a psychiatrist immediately.
 They will recommend some useful counseling sessions.
 A therapeutic method of psychotherapy will be followed.
-Sometimes, you will be advised for group therapy.
+Sometimes, you will be advised to group therapy.
 This will be highly useful.

 Depression could also be avoided within the family by following the below-listed points.

 It is common for children to seek more parents' attention in times of stress.
 During that time,